openeuler-mirror/A-Tune/README.md

 #### analysis command (online static tuning)

 This command is used to collect real-time statistics from the system to identify and automatically optimize workload types.

+Note: Some data collected by the analysis command are from the hard disk and network card configured in the atuned service configuration file (/etc/atuned/atuned.cnf).
+Before executing the command, check whether the configuration items are as expected.
+To collect data from other network cards or hard disk, you need to update the atuned service configuration file and restart the atuned service.

 Format: